cfgauss/r-novice-gapminder/_episodes/06-data-subsetting.md

 ---

-Much of R's power comes from it's vectorization.
+Much of R's power comes from its vectorization.
 R has many powerful subset operators and mastering them will allow you to easily perform complex operations on any kind of dataset without the resource depletion of loops.

 There are a few different ways we can subset any kind of object, and